 Not much to say here.
 The Parkway has no security features; it does not come with bike locks or a locking hitch pin.
 This rack is compatible with the Thule Snug-Tite locking hitch pin ($49.99) if you wish to add a bit of security to your purchase.

 This competitor survived our testing with no durability issues.
 Construction appears to be sturdy, and the majority of the rack is made of steel.
-The cradles are plastic, but they held up well under testing.
+The cradles are plastic, but they held up well during testing.
 The rubber straps that secure the bikes are susceptible to fatigue from the frequent stretching required to attach bikes, as well as to damage from the sun.
 The good news is they are easily replaced and readily available from Thule and Thule dealers.

 The Parkway is best suited to carrying road bikes and other bikes that have a traditional front triangle with a horizontal top tube.
 Use caution when carrying carbon bikes and bikes with delicate paint; direct contact with the cradles can cause damage to your frame.
 If you're the rider who is transporting your bike daily you're better off looking at more user-friendly options.

 — Curtis Smith